bsc-s2/lua-acid/doc/acid/async_cache.md

 -   `opts`:
     The options table accepts the following options:

+    -   `cache_expire_time`:
-    -   `cache_expire_time`: Set expire time, the default is 1200 seconds, if the value is expired, the `status` will be "stale".
+        Set expire time, the default is 1200 seconds, if the value is expired, the `status` will be "stale".

+    -   `max_stale_time`:

+        Default is 120 seconds.

-    -   `max_stale_time`: If the value not updated in max_stale_time after expire, the `status` will be "too_stale".
+        If the value not updated in max_stale_time after expire, the `status` will be "too_stale".

+    -   `async_fetch`:

+        Default is false.

-    -   `async_fetch`: If set to true, when cache missing, return {value=nil, status='missing'}
-        immidiatly, and add a asynchronous task to fetch and cache the value.
+        If set to true, when cache not hit, return immediately, and add a asynchronous task to fetch and cache the value.

+        If set to false, when cache status is "too_stale" or "missing", async_cache will synchronous call `get_last` and return.

 **return**:
 The cache object, In case of failure, return nil and error code and error message.